What is Moralistic Therapeutic Deism?

 Somewhere in between true Christianity and atheism is MTD.
 It’s lukewarm Christianity whose end goal is “I, me, and myself.”
 Isn’t that Luciferian enough?

 Oprah Winfrey is a kind and sincere person.
 She believes there are many paths to God, aside from Jesus.
-Joel Osteen preaches “positivism,” that God’s desire for us is to be free from hardship and live a happy and prosperous life.
+Like Joel Osteen, they preach on “positivism,” that God’s desire for us is to be free from hardship and live a happy and prosperous life.